Edge Inference with Fully Differentiable Quantized Mixed Precision Neural Networks: Abstract

 \section{Abstract}

 The large computing and memory cost of deep neural networks (DNNs) often precludes their use in resource-constrained devices.
 Quantizing the parameters and operations to lower bit-precision offers substantial memory and energy savings for neural network inference, facilitating the use of DNNs on edge computing platforms.
 Recent efforts at quantizing DNNs have employed a range of techniques encompassing progressive quantization, step-size adaptation, and gradient scaling.
 This paper proposes a new quantization approach for mixed precision convolutional neural networks (CNNs) targeting edge-computing.
-Our method establishes a new pareto frontier in model accuracy and memory footprint demonstrating a range of quantized models, delivering best-in-class accuracy below 4.3 MB of weights (wgts.) and activations (acts.).
-Our main contributions are: (i) hardware-aware heterogeneous differentiable quantization with tensor-sliced learned precision, (ii) targeted gradient modification for wgts. and acts. to mitigate quantization errors, and (iii) a multi-phase learning schedule to address instability in learning arising from updates to the learned quantizer and model parameters.
-We demonstrate the effectiveness of our techniques on the ImageNet dataset across a range of models including EfficientNet-Lite0 (e.g., 4.14MB of wgts. and acts. at 67.66\% accuracy) and MobileNetV2 (e.g., 3.51MB wgts. and acts. at 65.39\% accuracy).
+Our method establishes a new Pareto frontier in model accuracy and memory footprint demonstrating a range of pre-trained quantized models, delivering best-in-class accuracy below 4.3~MB of weights and activations without modifying the model architecture.
+Our main contributions are: (i) a method for tensor-sliced learned precision with a hardware-aware cost function for heterogeneous differentiable quantization, (ii) targeted gradient modification for weights and activations to mitigate quantization errors, and (iii) a multi-phase learning schedule to address instability in learning arising from updates to the learned quantizer and model parameters.
+We demonstrate the effectiveness of our techniques on the ImageNet dataset across a range of models including EfficientNet-Lite0 (e.g., 4.14~MB of weights and activations at 67.66\% accuracy) and MobileNetV2 (e.g., 3.51~MB weights and activations at 65.39\% accuracy).